ryo33/narrative/README.md

 ## Overview

-Narrative is a library dedicated to developing a logic from stories expressed in TOML.
+Narrative is a library dedicated to developing a whole or some part of software based on stories expressed in a Rust trait.
 Though its primary design is for end-to-end testing, its simplicity supports a variety of use cases.

 ## Goals